 It is the students' responsibility to call the following number if unable to be present for an examination: 313-577-0130.
-Calls must be made before the beginning of the examination if you are to be eligible to sit for the make-up examination.
-While you may also notify your professor directly, the date and time stamp on the examination hotline is the only acceptable record that you have called in time to miss an examination.
+Calls must be made before the beginning of the examination to be eligible to sit for the make-up examination.
+While students may also notify their professor directly, the date and time stamp on the examination hotline is the only acceptable record that the student has called in time to miss an examination.